 Offered Courses

-The following is a list of program-approved courses from 2025.
-The 2026 course listing will be available during the winter.
+The following is a list of program-approved courses for the 2026 Summer Scholars Program.

 You can click on each course to view course descriptions, available sections, course dates, meeting days/times, and other relevant course information.
 Some courses will require additional permissions and/or prerequisite coursework.
 Please see course descriptions for details.